mweb29/A05-Historical-EV-Market-Growth-Analysis-In-The-USA/README.md

-Contributors: Adriano Nogueira, Junhan Chen, Michael Webber, MingHua Tsai, Shiv Nag, Yashna Meher
+**Contributors**: Adriano Nogueira, Junhan Chen, Michael Webber, MingHua Tsai, Shiv Nag, Yashna Meher

 **Problem Definition**:
 Electric vehicles have increased in popularity since their introduction in the early 2010’s.
 The USA has been one of the top producing